© 2026. The Trustees of Indiana University

 Protesters crowded downtown Bloomington over the weekend, calling for resistance to President Donald Trump’s war in Iran and immigration crackdown.

-The gathering Saturday was in the third “No Kings” day of demonstrations across the United States since Trump returned to office last year.
+The gathering Saturday was during the third “No Kings” day of demonstrations across the United States since Trump returned to office last year.

 Watkins waved a sign depicting a gold crown crossed out by red marker, which she said she planned to keep “recycling” for future anti-Trump events.

-"No Kinds" demonstrations were held Saturday in hundreds of other U.S. cities, including several dozen in Indiana.
+More "No Kings" demonstrations took place Saturday in hundreds of other U.S. cities, including several dozen in Indiana.

 George Hale is a Multi-Media Journalist at Indiana Public Media.
 He previously worked as an Investigative Reporter for NPR’s northeast Texas member station KETR.
 Hale has reported from the West Bank and Gaza, Israel, Jordan and Egypt.